javierbrea/narval/README.md

 ### Tests utilities

-It also provides a set of tools that make easier to perform some actions that are commonly repeated in tests when are developed using Narval, such as access to [services logs](#services-logs):
+It also provides a set of tools that make easier to perform some actions that are commonly repeated in tests when are developed using Narval, such as reading [services logs](#services-logs):

 * `logs` `<Object>`.
 Contains methods for reading [services logs](#services-logs).
 	* `out` `<Function>`